 The objective is to differentiate the banking or investment experience by making it more convenient, simple, cost-effective and enjoyable.
 In the near future number of factors will further shape how we will redesign financial services; including new ways of verifications (video and image recognition or biometric verification), new ways to save and invest, platforms to process payments, and of course ever-evolving digital technologies leveraging user-centred design of interfaces and visual communication.

 As interest in design thinking and customer-centricity increases, banks invest in customer experience initiatives grounded in genuine understanding of customer needs and behaviours (through a range of advanced data analysis and research techniques to drive improvements in customer experience in a structured and consistent way).
-To become truly customer-centred financial organisations such as Barclays, Fidelity, Virgin Money, Nordea Bank or Bank of Ireland has built service design methodology into the heart of how they operate and drive change.
+To become truly customer-centred financial organisations such as Fidelity, Virgin Money, Nordea Bank or Bank of Ireland have built service design methodology into the heart of how they operate and drive change.
 They also combine industry and “out of sector” best practices around customer experience (CX) to understand the propositions needed to meet future customer interactions and to forecast the way in which the digitalisation of banking, changing customer behaviours and expectations will continue to shape the “bank of the future.”

 With the explosion of digital and acceleration on innovations, customers demand companies to personalize the experience, predict and proactively address their current and future needs, tailor communication and guidance and provide on-the go accessible services.
 It is widely expected that by 2020 customer experience will overtake price and product as the key brand differentiator across many industries.